 Happy Memorial Day

 Memorial Day is a Federal holiday in the United States.
 It is to honor and mourn the military personnel who died performing their duties while serving in the United States Armed Forces.
 The holiday was originally known as Decoration Day.
-Memorial Day is observed on the last Monday of May.
 From 1868 to 1970, it was observed on May 30.
+Memorial Day is now observed on the last Monday of May.

 Memorial Day is considered the unofficial start of summer in the United States.
 Similarly, Labor Day marks the unofficial start of autumn.
 It is celebrated on the first Monday of September.